Pickle423/Statera/README.md

 ##FAQ (We're lying no one's asked us anything):<br/>
 Why is the prefix ?:<br/>
-I don't know any bots that use it, and I don't feel like coding a selection option right now.
-If you have a conflict, your options are to cope and/or pick a side you yellow-bellied fuck.
+I don't know any bots that use it, a seletion option will be coming in the future.

-Why is the slot functionality done with slash-commands, I hate slash-commands:<br/>
+Why is the slot functionality done with slash-commands, while others not?:<br/>
-I hate them too, but I felt like it.

-Your code sucks:<br/>
-Yeah.
-We're both novice python ""developers.""

-I hate this Fletch guy:<br/>
-So do I.
+Slash commands are 'encouraged' by discord, and eventually I'd like all of our commands to be slash commands.

 ## Invite link:
 https://discord.com/api/oauth2/authorize?client_id=1044392710695551058&permissions=8&scope=bot

-It needs admin to create the channels, if you just want it for the music system use vexera or something idk.
-I wouldn't trust me either.
+It needs admin to create the channels, if you just want it for the music system, do NOT grant it these permissions.
+If you do grant it these permissions, keep any roles it has below any secured roles, such as admin roles.
+This would prevent it from assigning critical roles in the event it was compromised.
+Follow this advice for all bots you use.